 You have “bought” personal freedom when you invest.
 The play on words is intentional.
 You can “buy” a lot of things, but in the end your most valuable “thing” is your life and the freedom to choose how you spend your time.
 It allows you to choose your occupation, your hours worked, your hours doing what you love to do.
 Allocate your money to “you” first.

 Don’t “buy” into the myth you can’t become wealthy.
 Contrary to what you may have heard, almost anyone can become wealthy due to compound returns.
 It doesn’t take a lot of money; it just takes some discipline each month to save a little and it’s not that hard.
 By investing early, you have more money to spend during your life and you will have to save far less, therefore allowing you more money to spend today!
 For example the table below shows the power of compound returns by saving just $100.00 per month over different time periods.

 Another example would be investing $500.00/month for 40 years starting at age 25 and you will have saved $240,000.00 of your own money by age 65.
 Based on an average stock market return, you would end up with $2,438,465.
 You end up with ten times more than you saved!

 By waiting 10 years you will have to save an additional $192,000.00 and still end up with less for retirement.
-The first example, you save less and end up with more, a win-win.
+With the first example, you save less and end up with more, a win-win.
 Think about what you could do with an additional $192,000.00 over the course of your working life.
 This gives you a chance to live well today and tomorrow.
 The information provided isn’t meant to encourage you to save less, it is simply showing the power of compound returns over time.
 Start saving early!

 Another name for the above example is passive income.
 It’s like having a second paycheck with no work involved.
 Example: